 “Ancestral Narrative,” an installation of sculptural drawings by artist Kenny Harris, illustrates the universal nature of human emotion.

-On Friday, September 9, from 4 to 6 p.m., there will be an opening reception for the exhibit, which will be on display at the Wilson Art Gallery from September 9 – 30 during regular library hours.
+On Friday, November 11, from 4 to 6 p.m., there will be an opening reception for the exhibit, which will be on display at the Wilson Art Gallery from November 11 – December 9 during regular library hours.

 A special dance performance following the reception will begin at 6 p.m. in the library atrium.
 It is free and open to the public, but space is limited.
 The reception, performance and exhibit are free and open to the public.
 For more information, call (315) 445-4153.